Axelm3sh/Manifest42/frontend/docs/area-for-improvements.md

    - Implement automated testing in the pipeline
    - Set up automated deployment to staging/production

-These long-term improvements will help ensure that the Manifest42 frontend application remains maintainable, performant, and user-friendly as it evolves over time.
+These long-term improvements will help ensure that the Cargomatic frontend application remains maintainable, performant, and user-friendly as it evolves over time.